rahul3236/end-point-node-grpc/README.md

 * Install docker using a method suitable for your operating system
 * Run `sudo docker build -t grpc-end-point .` to build the docker image
-* Run `sudo docker run -d -rm -p 50051:50051 grpc-end-point` to run the container
+* Run `sudo docker run -d --rm -p 50051:50051 grpc-end-point` to run the container

 ## Environment Variables